lmanul/three-seven/README.md

-# three-eight
+# three-seven
-Project for CC38
+Project for CC37